Rajpratik71/linux-manPages/as.md

        -h-tick-hex
            Support H'00 style hex constants in addition to 0x00 style.

        The following options are available when as is configured for the Renesas M32R (formerly Mitsubishi M32R) series.

        --m32rx
            Specify which processor in the M32R family is the target.
 The default is normally the M32R, but this option changes it to the M32RX.

        --warn-explicit-parallel-conflicts or --Wp
            Produce warning messages when questionable parallel constructs are encountered.

        --no-warn-explicit-parallel-conflicts or --Wnp
            Do not produce warning messages when questionable parallel constructs are encountered.

        The following options are available when as is configured for the Motorola 68000 series.

        -l  Shorten references to undefined symbols, to one word instead of two.

        -m68000 | -m68008 | -m68010 | -m68020 | -m68030
        | -m68040 | -m68060 | -m68302 | -m68331 | -m68332
        | -m68333 | -m68340 | -mcpu32 | -m5200
            Specify what processor in the 68000 family is the target.
 The default is normally the 68020, but this can be changed at configuration time.

        -m68881 | -m68882 | -mno-68881 | -mno-68882
            The target machine does (or does not) have a floating-point coprocessor.
 The default is to assume a coprocessor for 68020, 68030, and cpu32.
 Although the basic 68000 is not compatible with the 68881, a combination of the two can be specified, since it's possible to do emulation of the coprocessor instructions with the main processor.

        -m68851 | -mno-68851
            The target machine does (or does not) have a memory-management unit coprocessor.
 The default is to assume an MMU for 68020 and up.

        The following options are available when as is configured for an Altera Nios II processor.

        -relax-section
            Replace identified out-of-range branches with PC-relative "jmp" sequences when possible.
 The generated code sequences are suitable for use in position-independent code, but there is a practical limit on the extended branch range because of the length of the sequences.
 This option is the default.

        -relax-all
            Replace branch instructions not determinable to be in range and all call instructions with "jmp" and "callr" sequences (respectively).
-This option generates absolute relocations
-           against the target symbols and is not appropriate for position- independent code.
+This option generates absolute relocations against the target symbols and is not appropriate for position-independent code.

        -no-relax
            Do not replace any branches or calls.